List of members of Teylers Eerste Genootschap

 This list contains all ordinary members of Teylers Eerste Genootschap (Teylers First Society).
 The total number of members varies over time.
-Appointments were for life, although the members can resign.
-At 1955 it became customary to resign at age 70, but to remain extraordinary members.
+Appointments are for life, although the members can resign.
+From 1955 it became customary to resign at age 70, but to remain extraordinary members.
 Extraordinary members are not indicated.
 The years indicate their membership.

 Original appointed members

 The members appointed by testament of Pieter Teyler van der Hulst: